 This word “Tartarus” has its origin in Greek thinking and refers to the fabled place of punishment in the lower world.
 Peter appears to have selected this word from the extra-biblical book of Enoch that is replete with the legends of Greek thought.
 For centuries scholars have pondered why Peter would include this word in the inspired word of God.
 The best scholarship I have personally found on this question seems to be that of a person who makes a quotation of some fable or cliche in order to make a point.
 The quotation has nothing to do with validating the truth of the fable or cliche itself, but rather to reinforce the point being made.
 In this case, it appears that Peter intended to make the point that God is firm and true to His administration and retribution.
 In a sentence, what Peter is saying is that if God did not spare the angels that sinned, then He will not be slack with mankind who do likewise and expect not to come under God’s judgment!

 The final word used in the Scriptures that is commonly translated as “hell” is the Greek word “Gehenna.”
-The use of this word is perhaps the most interesting part of this study on the topic of Hell.
+The use of this word is perhaps the most interesting part of this study.

 “…and whoever says, You fool!
 Shall be liable to the hell of fire” (Matthew 5:22).

 The word “Gehenna” is translated as “hell” in the verse above.
 The origin and background of this word is as follows.